AleoStacy/Login-page/README.md

  - Basic validation for empty fields
  - Responsive design using Bootstrap grid and utility classes
  - Styled form components using Bootstrap
-   Demo
-[Include a link or a GIF showing how the login page works.]

 ## Technologies Used
  - HTML5: For structuring the page and form